razzikz/SiriusAI/README.md

-# Sirius.line Read Me File
+# Sirius.Line Read Me File

 Welcome to Sirius.line, a project developed by Chizikov Vova, Slyncuk Maxim, and Chertan Arseniy.